Terrain: 50:50 Gravel/Tarmac Split

 Riders should be aware that this is a long event requiring a level of independent planning and a good degree of fitness.
 Due to the nature of the route, once riders start they are committing to a long day in the saddle.

-We will be producing a ‘Salsa Frontier 300 Riders Guide’ in the coming weeks full of tips on preparation and completing the event as well as answering some of those frequent questions.
+We will be producing a ‘Salsa Frontier 300 Riders Guide’, full of tips on preparation and completing the event as well as answering some of those frequent questions.
 Look out for insider tips from some of the UK’s experienced adventurers on two wheels.

 As a guide we would expect riders to be able to ride in the region of 15kph average in order to make the crossing on the Saturday.
 This allows some time for short stops at Feed Stations.